-Harry and Meghan to be Duke and Duchess of Sussex
+Cheering and waving flags, fans gather for Harry and Meghan's wedding

 “It’s a time when all the nation can come together rather than being divided.
 It’s a day when you can be proud to be British.”

+The couple, who met on a blind date in 2016 and fell in love in a tent under the stars in Botswana, will tie the knot at the 15th-century St George’s Chapel in Windsor Castle, home to 39 English monarchs since 1066.

 More than 100,000 fans are expected to cram the narrow roads of Windsor, about 20 miles (30 km) west of London.
-Visitors had to pass through police search points set up around the castle, home to 39 English monarchs since 1066.
+Visitors had to pass through police search points set up around the castle.

-The world’s media has been gripped by the union of Harry, 33, sixth-in-line to the British throne, and Markle, 36, a divorcee whose mother is African-American and father is white, and hundreds of TV crews have descended on Windsor.
+Hundreds of TV crews from around the world have descended on Windsor for the union of Harry, 33, sixth-in-line to the British throne, and Markle, 36, a divorcee whose mother is African-American and father is white.

-To some black Britons, the wedding personifies the breakdown of barriers and reveals a more modern Britain where background is no bar to even the most elite and traditional of institutions.
+To some black Britons, the wedding embodies a more modern Britain where background is no bar to even the most elite and traditional of institutions.

 To others, it is an irrelevance or mild distraction from the schism of Brexit, which has deeply divided the United Kingdom; polls suggest that most Britons will not bother tuning in.